IPO and Capital Markets

-Today, companies are meeting their IPO milestones more quickly, securely and efficiently by partnering with Toppan Merrill.
-Leverage our tools and resources so your focus remains on the deal — not the details.
+Companies are accelerating IPO milestones with greater speed, security and efficiency by partnering with Toppan Merrill, leveraging our platforms, resources and ongoing regulatory compliance expertise, so their focus stays on the deal, not the details.

 Project Management

-Benefit from dedicated project management service teams who provide around-the-clock coverage to create, maintain and expedite your time sensitive work.
+Benefit from dedicated project management service teams who provide around-the-clock coverage to create, maintain and expedite time-sensitive IPO workstreams, including prospectus drafts, amendments, exhibits, filing coordination and final distribution.

 Composition

 The IPO process is exacting.
-Enjoy peace of mind knowing that your dedicated service team has decades of experience and multiple quality checks in place to ensure your prospectus is perfect.
+Enjoy peace of mind knowing your dedicated service team has decades of experience and multiple quality checks in place to support S-1, F-1, prospectus and amendment documents from first draft through final output.

 EDGARization

-With a well-seasoned team, you benefit from quick and accurate conversion of documents into acceptable SEC EDGAR format.
+With a well-seasoned team, you benefit from quick and accurate conversion of IPO registration statements, amendments, exhibits and prospectus documents into acceptable SEC EDGAR format.

 XBRL/iXBRL